marijnh/Eloquent-JavaScript/11_async.md

 callback-based functions for communication.
 Nests have a `send` method that sends off a request.
-It expects the name of the target nest, the type of the request, and the content of the request as its first three arguments, and a function to call when a response comes in as its fourth and last argument.
+It expects the name of the target nest, the type of the request, and the content of the request as its first three arguments, and it expects a function to call when a response comes in as its fourth and last argument.

 ```